 Application Information, Deadlines, and Fees

-Applications are now closed for ACE 2017.
-Applications for the 2018 American Craft Exposition will open in December.
+Applications for the 2018 American Craft Exposition will open on December 1, 2017.

 Applicants must use the electronic application and submit five (5) images for consideration by the jury.
 Images must be of current work and representative of work the applicant plans to exhibit at the Show.
 Please do not submit booth display images.